Elastic-Suite/documentation/docs/ElasticSuite/CascadeSearch.md

 ## Installing the module

-The module responsible for neural search is `smile/module-elasticsuite-cascade-search` and this module was not part of the standard Premium package initially.
-You might need to install it manually prior going further.
+The module responsible for the cascade search is `smile/module-elasticsuite-cascade-search` and this module is available as part of the Elasticsuite Premium package [1, 2].
+You might need to install it manually prior to going further.

 ## Configuring the Cascade Search